WHAT TO SEE IN TAKAYAMA? IS TAKAYAMA WORTH VISITING? HOW MANY DAYS TO VISIT TAKAYAMA?

 Takayama, located in Gifu prefecture, was one of the highlights during our road trip through Japan!

-Nicknamed “little Kyoto”, this charming town has many places to discover.
-Visiting Takayama is one of the best things to see in the Japanese Alps!
+Nicknamed “Little Kyoto”, this charming town has many places to discover.
+Visiting Takayama is also one of the best things to see in the Japanese Alps!

 1. Start your visit at Takayama Jinya, one of the best things to see in Takayama

 One of the best visits in Takayama is Jinya.

 Originally, the building was a residence belonging to the lord of the city.